zaenalium/skillvul-test/README.md

 In this case I am using *shiny* from posit.co (formerly Rstudio), shiny is web application that provided for R. However, lately they support the package for Python.
 I am using this because the ease of use as well as they provide free deployment for the web application.

+## Accessing the web application

+please visit this link to access the web application : https://74d6-103-47-132-15.ngrok-free.app

 ## How to run this code.

 in order to run this code make sure you are using python version 3.9.16 or latest.
 Then install the package requirements by typing this command.